dispossible/svg-smoother/README.md

 ## Usage

-There are functions exported from this package;
+There are several functions exported from this package;

 ### `smoothPath`

 The `smoothPath` command takes in a string matching the SVG `d` syntax.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d)

 The second argument is a value representing the amount of coordinate points to round the corners by.
-Values work much like CSSs `border-radius` values.
+These values work much like setting CSSs `border-radius` property.

 ```js
 import { smoothPath } from "svg-smoother";